 5. The Suboxone prescription is sent to your local pharmacy for you to pick up.

 6. You have regular telehealth visits (weekly, biweekly or monthly) with your Bicycle Health medical provider, and the provider refills the prescription as applicable during these visits.

 7. You have access to Bicycle Health mental health support, including online support groups, medical providers who can prescribe treatment for mental health disorders if needed and health coaches who support behavioral health.

 Is Bicycle Health a trustworthy option for popular opioid addiction drugs?
-To help you decide, we created the following chart that summarizes how their platform works and answered other FAQs.

 Overall, Bicycle Health could be a good option for helping you conveniently get opioid addiction treatment.
 It removes the need for in-person visits to a doctor or treatment clinic, making treatment faster and easier.
 It provides medication-assisted treatment from home, with both the prescription medication and some behavioral health services.